binhnguyennus/awesome-scalability/README.md

 [![CC-BY](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](https://creativecommons.org/licenses/by/4.0/)

-This repo is continuously crafted and revised by [Binh Nguyen](https://www.linkedin.com/in/binhnguyennus/), a knowledge hungry engineer and a firm believer in practice.
+License for what?
 Feel free to use it to your convenience!
 Thank You and Happy Coding :heart: